 There is some online theory (reading and viewing) to cover in the run up to Mizan Practitioner Training, leaving us free to enjoy a week of massaging and being massaged!
 You will feel very nurtured and will leave feeling refreshed and renewed.
 I believe that to heal others you need first to heal yourself and the course facilitates a lot of self-healing.

 Courses are always small, to enable true connections with the other women, forming deep bonds of sisterhood.
-Trainers will be Bushra, the founder; Ruth, her apprentice, and frequently one or two other advanced practitioners will come and lend their experience.
+Trainers will be Bushra, the founder; either Ruth or Pilar, Bushra’s apprentices, depending whether you are training in the UK or Australia, and frequently one or two other advanced practitioners will come and lend their experience.
 This gives a high trainer-student ratio, so you get all the practical support you need.

 Mizan stands on the three bases of transmission, transaction and transformation.
 Transmission, because a certain amount of information needs to be passed on; transaction, creating interaction with the learning in order to construct new knowledge, and then transformation, creating the potential to transform on many different levels: cognitive, emotional, intuitive, creative and spiritual.

 There will be some pre-course work to prepare you for the week of practical training, and some post-course work to finish with.
 Your practical massage skills will be assessed at the end of the week.
 In all it will be at around 100 hours of study and practical experience.

 Your training fees include a year’s membership of the Mizan Foundation, formed to keep standards high to protect practitioners and clients.
 Membership gives you access to our practitioner forum, free mentoring, discounted courses, practitioner prices for Mizan Botanical herbal products and lots more.
 It also gives you rights to use the Mizan logo.

 - Learning how to best look after your own womb health

 - A new way to think about menstrual cycles and menstrual health